Skip to main content

 SPONSORS

-We are expecting 800+ participants this year.
+We are expecting 800+ this year.
 There are four levels for sponsoring the Teaching & Learning with AI conference.
+Click the drop-downs below to view more information on each level.

 Sponsorship Benefits:

-• Recognized on the event website with company hyperlink.
+• Recognized on the website with company hyperlink

 • It is expected that Silver sponsors will not attend the event in person; if they wish to attend, they must separately also follow the standard registration process (and will not be given space at the vendor expo).

-• Recognized on the event website with company hyperlink
+• Recognized on the website with company hyperlink

 • Mentioned as a Gold sponsor in at least two emails to participants before the conference (sponsor may supply a message of up to 100 words, and may include hyperlinks and/or graphics).